hudginspj/rad-tolerance/README.txt

-To run the MPI experiment
+To run the MPI-based experiment
-$ mpicc -np 3
+$ mpiexec -np 3 distributed task